Guide to studying Paramedic Science

 After qualifying, you apply to the ambulance services and register with the Health and Care Professions Council (HCPC).

-When applying for a job, it’s handy to have a good level of physical fitness as well two years of driving experience.
-Before being offered a role, you’ll likely have to complete numerous stages of interview, tests, driving tasks and fitness assessments.
+When applying for a job, it’s handy to have a good level of physical fitness and two years of driving experience.
+Before being offered a role, you’ll likely have to complete numerous interview stages, tests, driving tasks and fitness assessments.

 What it's like to work as a paramedic